maciejmikosik/stork/doc/tutorial.md

       append("!")(string)
     }

-Stork supports [currying](https://en.wikipedia.org/wiki/Currying) so you can apply functions partially. `append` has 2 parameters `"!"` and `"Hello World"`.
+Stork supports [currying](https://en.wikipedia.org/wiki/Currying) so you can apply functions partially.
+Here we have function `append` that has 2 parameters.
+We call it with 2 arguments: `"!"` and `"Hello World"`.
 They can be applied in 2 separate places.

     main(stdin) {
       shout("Hello World")